wp-plugins/front-end-only-users/readme.txt

 * UTF-8 support
 * Front end features: registration, login, edit user profile, and account management
 * Back end features: add new users, add new fields, add new levels, email settings and options

+= Premium Features =
+The premium version includes lots of useful features such as:

+* Email confirmation: Require users to confirm their e-mail address before they can log in.
+* Admin Approval of Users: Require users to be approved by an administrator in the WordPress back-end before they can log in.
+* User Levels: Ability to create different user levels and to specify a default user level for users to be set to when they register (created on the “Levels” tab)
+* Statistics: This feature allows you to gather information about users and how they are using your site.

 For a complete list of the plugin shortcodes please go to our FAQs page:
 <https://wordpress.org/plugins/front-end-only-users/faq/>